lufixSch/auto_llama/README.md

 2. Selectors - A system that decides which agent to use for a given prompt or chat history.
 3. Memory - A system that stores information across agents and prompts to improve the performance of the system.
 4. LLMs - A interface to interact with a LLM for regular text generation and chat.
-5. Assistant - A class that combines the above to provide an easy to use but configurable chat bot interface

 #### Implementations